…without resorting to Googled gags.

 Be proactive and do your research, this will help give your best man speech structure.
 Consider emailing a few mates to provide good anecdotes.
 Ask the groom’s parents for help (decades of untapped material there).

 Get the bride on-side to dish the dirt.
 What’s it like living with the groom?
-And, come on, what’s it really like, now that their relationship has stood the test of quarantine?
-Surprise the groom with your insights into his pandemic personality!
+Surprise him with your insights into his household personality!

 Also, ask yourself lots of questions – does the groom have a guilty pleasure?
 Is he obsessive about anything?
 Identify his eccentricities – his photographic memory of the Nando’s menu or his beloved cardboard cut-out of Chris Hemsworth?
 Find the traits that his friends and family will recognise as ‘him’.